 Ughhh, here’s an awkward space that’s tricky to maneuver.
 Sharing mutuals with an estranged friend is uncomfortable for all parties involved.
 But you should never make these mutuals pick a side; it’s not the seventh grade, we’re all adults here.

-Never badmouth your ex-friend to the mutuals and maintain cordiality.
+Never badmouth your ex-friend to the mutuals, and always maintain cordiality.
 Feel free to present your side of the story (if asked), but refrain from unnecessary comments or taunts.
 Tell your mutual friends that everyone has an individual equation; that you and your ex-friend have parted ways is a singular event that need not involve anyone else.

 6. (Don’t be a) Bitch, please!